Rockies beat Padres 8-3 to end skid behind Márquez, Alonso

 TRAINER’S ROOM

 Rockies: OF Yonathan Daza fouled a ball off his inner left ankle in the fourth and needed a few minutes to shake it off.
 He struck out and then left the game.
-He was replaced by Ian Desmond, who took over in left field while Raimel Tapia moved to center.
+Black said X-rays were negative.
+Daza was replaced by Desmond, who took over in left field while Raimel Tapia moved to center.

 TRANSACTION